-Kristin Carroll, principal
+Kristin Bolam, principal

 It is the mission of Mt.
 Vernon Elementary School to ensure a quality education for every student by integrating educationally sound methods throughout the school with a unified staff dedicated to that purpose.